 In constructing the Pelton turbine buckets a heavy metal that will increase the torque obtainable, will be sought.
-But in the event whereby finding and using such materials for casting the buckets becomes too difficult, an aluminum or plastic or any other available and suitable material will be used in the casting work.
+But in the event whereby finding and using such materials for casting the buckets becomes too difficult, an aluminium or plastic or any other available and suitable material will be used in the casting work.

-The flange, where the buckets will be mounted will be fabricated from of mild steel for easier machinability.
+The flange, where the buckets will be mounted will be fabricated from mild steel for easier machinability.
 The shaft will also be made of mild steel.

 3.3 Cost analysis

 The major cost that will be incurred from this project work will come from constructing the buckets for the Pelton wheel.
-The reason for this is that such parts are not manufactured in the country, and finding a workshop with a good level of expertise where such furnace for casting work is available won’t be easy.
+The reason for this is that such parts are not manufactured in the country, and finding a workshop with a good level of expertise where such a furnace for casting work is available won’t be easy.

 Another component that will add significantly to the cost will be a pump, piping, and nozzles that are necessary for demonstrating the working of the turbine.
 Having considered these and other components that will be needed in this work, the estimated cost for this work is as summarized below:

 |S/N||COMPONENT||ESTIMATED COST OF FABRICATION/PURCHASE|